TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-managingspacefordatabasesandpools.md

 ### **Fastest way to mitigate low or no free space available**

 * Increase storage, if service tier allows it.
-* Upgrdae to a service tier that can provide more storage.
+* Upgrade to a service tier that can provide more storage.
 * If you are facing issues due to Tempdb being full, you can do a failover to clear tempdb.

-Failover changes the node of a database and moves it to a new node, it is recommended that you do not have any active workload running if you are doing a failover.
-<a href="https://docs.microsoft.com/rest/api/sql/databases(failover)/failover">Failover Rest API</a> can be used to easily failover your Azure SQL database to a new node.
+The [Failover Rest API](https://docs.microsoft.com/rest/api/sql/databases(failover)/failover) can be used to easily failover your Azure SQL database to a new node, which clears tempdb.
+Note that existing connections will be dropped during the failover, so applications should handle the disconnect with appropriate retry logic.

 ### **Calculating database and objects sizes**